joanms/riddle-game/README.md

     3. Ensure that the top 10 usernames and scores are correct, and listed in descending order of score.

 4. Cross-browser and Device Compatibility
-    1. Play the game on Chrome, Firefox, Opera and Edge browsers to ensure that it works on all of them.
+    1. Play the game on Chrome, Edge, Firefox and Opera browsers to ensure that it works on all of them.
-    2. Play the game on an iPad and a Samsung Galaxy S7 to ensure that it works on mobile devices.
+    2. Play the game on a tablet computer and a smartphone to ensure that it works on mobile devices.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.
+5. Responsiveness
+    1. Check the game in responsive mode with Chrome Developer Tools to ensure that the size and position of elements adjusts correctly.
+    2. Check the game on a tablet computer and a smartphone to ensure that it displays correctly.
+On desktop devices, the navbar appears at the top right of the page.
+On mobile devices, it appears below the main heading, and the size of all text is reduced to avoid overflow.

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Deployment